 Preheat the oven to 350 degrees.

-In a large bowl, add eggs and coconut milk.
+In a large bowl, add eggs, cardamom and coconut sugar.
+Whisk to blend.

 Bake for 30 minutes.